-Between the plaza and the beach, people will stroll through the park along a promenade featuring granite and tumbled concrete cobblestones in a maple leaf mosaic pattern.
-Lined with mature maple trees, the promenade offers a shaded route to the water’s edge providing the public with many opportunities along the way to sit and enjoy views to the lake, beach or plaza.
+Between the plaza and the beach, people can stroll through the park along a promenade featuring granite and tumbled concrete cobblestones in a maple leaf mosaic pattern.
+Lined with mature maple trees, the promenade offers a shaded route to the promenade along the water’s edge, providing the public with many opportunities along the way to sit and enjoy views to the lake, beach or plaza.

 Watch a short video from the opening of Canada's Sugar Beach.

 Learn more about Canada's Sugar Beach from Christopher Hume.